 Barbeques, suspicion and song as Israeli soldiers break from Gaza war

-Reservists come back to southern Israel, welcomed by families, feasts and distant explosions
+Reservists come back to southern Israel, welcomed by families, feasts and distant explosions.

-Ashkelon, Israel – A middle-aged Israeli soldier with a thick, immaculately groomed moustache sits outside a bustling pizzeria located on the periphery of Ashkelon.
+Ashkelon, Israel – A middle-aged Israeli soldier with a thick, immaculately groomed moustache sits outside a bustling pizzeria on the periphery of Ashkelon.

-The southern Israeli city is best characterised by its trademark monolithic beige residential towers that overlook a scenic waterfront with a fancy marina frequented by sun-seeking tourists during peacetime.
+The southern Israeli city is best characterised by its trademark monolithic beige residential towers, which overlook a scenic waterfront with a marina frequented by sun-seeking tourists during peacetime.

 Keep readinglist of 4 items